 Malancrav is a small village that dates from the early years of the 14th century and an absolute must for travelers curious to discover a place where time almost stood still.
 Surrounded by the dreamy landscape and green slopes of Transylvania, Malancrav is today the village with the largest German ethnic population in the region.

 This cultural bridge to its past makes Malancrav one of the finest villages in Transylvania, where traditions, Saxon architecture, ethnic diversity, and local flavors combine to create a unique experience.
 The history of the village is at least 700 years old.
 Its fortified church and the recently restored Apafi Mansion are testimonies of its centuries-old stories and events.

 Contrary to other free Saxon villages of Transylvania, Malancrav was the property of the Apafi family, and locals were part of the serfdom system that was abolished only in the 19th century.
 The isolation of the village meant, however, that even important news traveled slow and serfdom lasted here for 12 more years.

-In Transylvania, you can tell a Saxon village from the distance as you can easily spot its fortified church.
-Malancrav is by no means the exception because the village has, in fact, one of the most particular fortified churches in Transylvania.
+In Transylvania, you can tell a Saxon village from a distance as you can easily spot its fortified church.
+Malancrav is by no means the exception because the village has, in fact, one of the most interesting fortified churches in Transylvania.

 Built in the 14th century on the place of an older Romanesque basilica, the church is impressive even though it lost most of its fortifications.
 Still, what makes it truly rare are the interior frescoes that cover 20 meters with 53 scenes from the Old and New Testaments.
 This is the largest Gothic fresco in Transylvania, a region where very few pre-Reformation church paintings still exist.
 The altar with scenes from the lives of Saint Clara and Saint Mary is another precious piece, donated hundreds of years ago by Mihai Apafi.